by Andrena Ingram—

 More to the point, what can I, a religious woman living with HIV, do to help the faith community reach out and serve the women and girls living with this disease?
 What can I share with you about how to better prevent them from contracting this disease in the first place?

-I believe this Women and Girls HIV/AIDS Awareness Day can be an opportunity to live into our Christian calling.
+I believe this can be an opportunity to live into our Christian calling.
 The work of educating others about HIV/AIDS is something Christians are called to do.
 This is a humanitarian issue which needs the help and communication from all faith communities.

 The church is a place where we hear about God’s grace in troubling times.
 Where some of us once went to church to hear sermons centered around the stories in the Bible, now we also hear the stories of current events: mass shootings, kidnappings, the reasons for the creation of the Black Lives Matter movement, the murder of our LGBTQIA siblings in Christ, and more.
 I believe that the church, an institution which proclaims the expansiveness of God’s love, mercy and grace, should not shy away from sensitive subjects.
 It is in these spaces we should learn about sanctuary and acceptance.

 It was difficult for my mother to have the “talk” with me.
 I recall getting my period and coming home to a book on my bed about my changing body.
 While I did get a stern talk about not playing behind the garage with boys (with whom I frequently played innocent games of hide and seek), my mother said nothing about the birds and the bees or how to protect myself (just in case).
 She certainly didn’t say anything about HIV.